regen-network/indexer/README.md

 https://api.regen.network/indexer/v1/graphiql

-Both the groups-ui and the regen-marketplace use this API to access the data.
+Both the Regen Groups UI and the Regen Marketplace use this API to access the data.

 ## Dependencies